 The point of any argument is extremely vital, but you should know that I did not offer this account to the public for the approval or accordance of any accuracy that was measured meticulously, with atonement or any ignoscency of my misdeeds and iniquities.

-The lamentable nocency I sustained was not pococurantish to the fleeting rhathymia I expressed at times, but to acknowledge the laden sequence of my despair I avowed.
+The lamentable nocency I sustained was not pococurantish to the fleeting rhathymia I expressed at times, but to acknowledge the unique sequence of my experience I avowed.
 If there is an infamous culprit to the succession of events that caused my demise, then know it was more than a wretched scevity.

-I had pondered the incomprehensible nature of Quietus as a child and never understood effectively the capacity of its actuality, until I reached the pinnacle of wisdom and anamnesis, during my time at the temple.
+I had pondered the incomprehensible nature of death as a child and never understood effectively the capacity of its actuality, until I reached the pinnacle of wisdom and anamnesis, during my time at the temple.

-Do not judge me on my acrasia, but remember the chagrin of my aspectabund face.
-There is a spiritual anabiosis after death, and the soul will traverse the inordinate boundaries of the wondrous universe.
+Do not judge my theory on my acrasia, but there is a spiritual anabiosis after death, and the soul will traverse the inordinate boundaries of the wondrous universe.

 Do not think of me hastily, as a boeotian ultracrepidarian, for my thoughts were not hautein, but simply a reflection of my last days that were too unsettling.
-The eicastic beings that I began to descry were unnameable and alien in origin, and soon they appeared more often, as I sensed the presence of Quietus nigh.
+The eicastic Egyptians that I began to descry were unnameable and alien in origin, and soon they appeared more often, as I sensed the presence of the pharaoh nigh.

 I was obsessed with discovering their primordial origin.
 Thus, I was not amadelphous in the last three years of my life that were tormented, by my inescapable wretchedness and inability to decipher completely the significance of the soul and death.
-Know that all I sought was the paramount ataraxia I had entreated, and never obtained it in life significantly.
-I did not blame others for my hamartias, but nor did I request my fate to be so miserable and unbearable.
+Know that all I sought was the paramount ataraxia I had entreated, and never obtained it in life truly.

-I had to die to be immortalised, and for my soul to finally be unbound.
+I had to die and for my soul to finally be unbound.
 There are irresoluble mysteries that are irreproachable, and the irrepressible need did not epithomise the course of my universal destination.